Pulsar Polarization Arrays: Introduction

 Pulsars are known to be typical astrophysical sources of linearly polarized light.
-As a by-product, the PTA programs usually measure the signal polarization profiles also.
-So we suggest to develop a pulsar polarization array (PPA), using the same data acquired for PTAs, to detect the temporal and spatial variations of the polarization angle (PA) of a signal.
+The polarization profiles of their pulses are usually measured by the PTA programs for the purpose of calibration.
+Thus, using the same data acquired for PTAs, we suggest to develop pulsar polarization arrays (PPAs) to detect the temporal and spatial variations of the position angle (PA).
 Currently, the polarization measurements are used to infer Faraday rotation caused by the Galactic magnetic field~\cite{Beck:2009ew, Weisberg_2010, Yan:2011gh, Yan:2011bq, NANOGrav:2021yup}, where no strong correlation between individual pulsars is expected.
 Nonetheless, as in the case of PTAs, PPAs are best suited to reveal temporal and spatial correlations at large scales that are hard to mimic by local noise.

-In this letter, we demonstrate the potential reach of PPAs in testing fundamental physics by considering detection of ultralight ALDM.
-Ultralight ALDM behaves effectively as a classical scalar field in our galaxy.
-Its characteristic Chern-Simon interaction with photons leads to parity violation and induces cosmological birefringence~\cite{carroll1990limits, carroll1991einstein, harari1992effects}.
+In this Letter, we demonstrate the potential reach of PPAs in testing fundamental physics by considering detection of ultralight ALDM.
+The ultralight ALDM behaves effectively as a classical scalar field in our galaxy.
+Its characteristic Chern-Simons interaction with photons leads to parity violation and induces cosmological birefringence~\cite{carroll1990limits, carroll1991einstein, harari1992effects}.
 Different from Faraday rotation, this ALDM-induced signal features an oscillatory signature, with the period being approximately the inverse of its mass (similar to the aforementioned oscillations in gravitational potentials~\cite{Khmelnitsky:2013lxt, DeMartino:2017qsa, Porayko:2018sfa}), and is insensitive to the light frequency.
-In last decades, polarization measurements for a variety of astrophysical light sources have been suggested to set constraints on this coupling~\cite{Carroll:1989vb,Antonucci:1993sg,Ivanov:2018byi,Fujita:2018zaj,Liu:2019brz,caputo2019constraints,Chigusa:2019rra,Chen:2019fsq}.
+In the last decades, polarization measurements for a variety of astrophysical light sources have been suggested to set constraints on this coupling~\cite{carroll1990limits, Antonucci:1993sg,Ivanov:2018byi,Fujita:2018zaj,Liu:2019brz,caputo2019constraints,Chigusa:2019rra,Chen:2019fsq}.
 However, spatial correlations of the signal among individual sources have not been properly considered.
 PPAs will then play an essential role in detecting the ALDM with its characteristic spatial correlations, as PTAs do for the stochastic gravitational wave backgrounds (SGWBs).